Minno

+Minno (formerly known as JellyTelly) is an online subscription-based streaming media provider created by Erick Goss and Dan Raines.
+It specializes in Christian programming for children.
+Subscribers have access to over 2,300 episodes from 130 shows.
+Video is made available through applications for smartphones, tablets, and popular streaming devices such as Roku, Amazon Fire TV, Apple TV, Android TV and Chromecast.

 History

-Minno was founded in 2018 by Erick Goss and Dan Raines.
-The pair wanted to offer parents a streaming platform that included an ad-free streaming experience featuring shows about the Bible and Christian discipleship.

-The name Minno is derived from the Greek word “meno” which means "to abide".
-This is a reference to Jesus' parable of the true vine in John 15 (specifically John 15:1-11) Minno is the operating name of Winsome Truth, Inc., which was formed by Goss and Raines in 2018 following the acquisition of the app under its previous name, JellyTelly.
+Minno began when founders Erick Goss and Dan Raines wanted to offer parents a streaming platform that included an ad-free streaming experience featuring shows about the Bible and Christian discipleship.
+The name Minno is derived from the Greek word “meno” which means "to abide" and is a reference to John 15 in the New Testament of the Bible.
+Minno is the operating name of Winsome Truth, Inc., which was formed by Goss and Raines in 2018 following the acquisition of the app under its former name, JellyTelly.
 Goss is a tech and military veteran, and Raines is a Christian media executive.
 The company is the recipient of TINYPulse’s 2020 Happiest Company Award.

-Both Minno's website and Minno Kids app are official members of the KidSAFE seal program.

-Today, Minno is both privately-funded by investors and supported by subscriber revenue.
+Today, Minno is both privately-funded by investors and on subscriber revenue.
 It is a benefit corporation.

 Programming

-As of Fall 2025, the Minno Kids platform has over 3,600 episodes from over 200 series, films, and specials.

-Both Minno Original Productions and licensed series are vetted through a 50+ point checklist focused on child development, theological soundness, and entertainment quality.

-Series are developed and licensed with studio partnerships from around the world, including the UK, France, South Africa, New Zealand, Canada, and the United States.

-Recently, Minno has prioritized creating new and original programming that is exclusive to the Minno Kid's platform.

-The Minno Kids service features several Original Series, including: